westmuse/program-committee/content/pc-materials/reviewing-guidelines.md

 ## Vendor Proposed Sessions

-We do encourage and accept proposals from for-profit entities.
+Vendors are essential for museums and nonprofits to achieve their visions, as well as, for Western Museum Association to host successful Annual Meetings year after year.
+Sessions are a great way for vendors to share knowledge, expertise, and project insights, and we do encourage and accept proposals from for-profit entities.
 In most cases, we prefer to have a museum professional moderate, however each session must be judged on a case-by-case basis.
 In every case, we prefer not to accept sessions where there is a business relationship between the vendor on the panel and the other panelists.
 There should always be a non-client included on the panel to address the topic.
 Furthermore, in no instance can a session include promotion of a business.
-The vendor must limit themselves to addressing the issue.
+The vendor must limit themselves to addressing the issue

 ## Audience Participation